sargeschultz11/ContactSync/README.md

 ## Advanced Configuration

 ### Multi-Organization Contact Management

-To manage contacts for multiple organizations within a single tenant:
+The `SourceGroupId` parameter enables managing contacts for multiple organizations within a single tenant, addressing scenarios where organizational boundaries need to be maintained for contact visibility.

+To implement organization-specific contact lists:

-1. Create security groups for each organization (e.g., "OrgA-Contacts", "OrgB-Contacts")
+1. **Create security groups** for each organization (e.g., "OrgA-Contacts", "OrgB-Contacts")
-2. Add the appropriate users to each group
+2. **Add the appropriate users** to each group
-3. Create separate schedules for each organization with different parameters:
+3. **Create separate runbook schedules** for each organization with different parameters:
    ```
    Schedule 1:
-   - TargetGroupId: [Group ID for OrgA-Users]
+   - TargetGroupId: [Group ID for OrgA-Users]  # Users who will receive contacts
-   - SourceGroupId: [Group ID for OrgA-Users]
+   - SourceGroupId: [Group ID for OrgA-Users]  # Users who will be created as contacts

    Schedule 2:
-   - TargetGroupId: [Group ID for OrgB-Users]
+   - TargetGroupId: [Group ID for OrgB-Users]  # Users who will receive contacts
-   - SourceGroupId: [Group ID for OrgB-Users]
+   - SourceGroupId: [Group ID for OrgB-Users]  # Users who will be created as contacts
    ```
-4. This ensures that users in Organization A only see contact details for other users from Organization A, and users in Organization B only see contacts from Organization B.
+4. This configuration ensures that **users in Organization A only see contact details for other users from Organization A**, and similarly for Organization B.

+This approach is especially valuable for:
+- Shared tenants hosting multiple business units
+- Holding companies with independent subsidiaries
+- Educational institutions with separate departments or schools
+- Government agencies with distinct organizational boundaries

 ### Excluding Users
 To exclude specific users from being created as contacts: